AhmedMagdyHendawy/Algopt/README.md

     * The class represents any kind of optimization algorithm.
 It is a temporal class, in the future the class will be splited into localOptimizer, globalOptimizer, unconstrained and constrained optimzers.
 * utils.cpp / utils.h
     * It is a namespace which conatains some useful functions line Delta function and parsing function which gets the parameters from the algopt.cfg.
+* logs
+    * The directory contains all the .dat files which save the path for each optimization problem.